SafeExamBrowser/seb-testing/ios/README.md

 - Exam sessions can now optionally be reconfigured (see Settings/Exam Session) before having to first quit the running exam session.
 - Clearing of session cookies can now optionally be disabled, allowing users to stay logged in if they already were in a previous session (Settings/Exam Session).
 - Deep linking for exams now also works with sebs:// links (in addition to Universal Links, see Settings/Exam Session).

-Not yet functional in this beta build:
-- Browser Exam Key will be different if SEB is updated and the new version introduces new setting keys (this will no longer be the case in the final release version).
-- Support for encrypting config files with identity certificates (and embedding these in client config files) is not yet available.
-- Automatically create and embed identity and auto-select it for encrypting exam configs is not yet available.
-- Setting for log level is not yet functional, currently always the Debug level is active.